Addiction manifests itself in a wide variety of forms, although some are considerably more common and noticeable than others.

 Some other behaviors or activities that people may become addicted to include gambling, under-eating, excessive exercising, and working.

-In essence, basically anything could potentially evolve into an addiction but regardless of the type, all feature the same two basic elements; the behavior in question is maladaptive and the addicted person has a compulsion to continue that behavior despite knowing the consequences.
+In essence, basically anything could potentially evolve into an addiction but regardless of the type, all feature the same two basic elements; the behavior in question is manipulative and the addicted person has a compulsion to continue that behavior despite knowing the consequences.

 Addiction and its many changing faces require an intense understanding of the root of the problem and why it is used as a coping mechanism.